 The Piper NV, for instance, is a fantastic all-in-one camera that offers environmental and motion detection, free cloud-based storage, night vision, a Z-wave hub, and a built-in siren.
 There are also other indoor options with similar features like the Nest Cam, Logi Circle 2, and the Ooma Butterfleye.

-Or, if you prefer to have something you can put outside, you can take a look at the Arlo Pro, the Canary Flex, or the Blink XT.
+Or, if you prefer to have something you can put outside, you can take a look at the Arlo Pro or the Blink XT.
 All of these outdoor smart security cameras offer easy installations, rechargeable batteries, and the ability to integrate with third-party platforms.

 In addition to smart security cameras, are smart doorbells which come equipped with cameras.
 Among the most popular of these devices are the Ring, Nest, and Skybell doorbells.
 When someone rings the doorbell or knocks on the door, your phone will get an alert.
 At the same time, you’ll have the option to view a live stream.
 The best thing about a smart doorbell is that you can see who is at your door whether you’re at home or away.